KornelJahn/nix-config/README.md

 ## To-do list

-- Complete *Management* section
+- For increased consistency, when activating HM, switch to `nix run` the utility from the `home-manager` input (?)
 - Configure LSP-based completion in NeoVim
-- Configure MIME types in shell and Midnight Commander
+- Configure MIME types in shell and Midnight Commander (mc)
-- Configure Actions Menu in Midnight Commander
+- Configure Actions Menu in mc
-- Configure Directory Hotlist in Midnight Commander
+- Configure Directory Hotlist in mc
+- Make dircolors and mc colors consistent

 ## Acknowledgements